This is a step-by-step guide to help you connect Instagram Insights to Google Data Studio to automate your social media reports.

 If it’s your very first time with Data Studio, I would recommend you to check this resource to create your first Google Data Studio report.

-One of the limitations of Instagram Insights reporting is that you should combine metrics and fields that are related; you can only combine posts dimensions with post metrics like Post image with Post likes, but you cannot combine account dimensions with post metrics, like Account name and post shares.
+You can only combine post dimensions with post metrics, like Post image with Post likes, but you cannot combine account dimensions with post metrics, like Account name and post shares.

 Instagram account dimensions